ABZ-Aaron/Reddit-API-Pipeline/instructions/config.md

 # Configuration

-Next, you'll need to update the configuration file with your details.
-The extract and load scripts will utilise the details here.
+Next, you'll need to create a configuration file with your details.
+The extract and load scripts in our pipeline will utilise the details here.

 ## Setup